 The cornerstone of any collection operation is the collector.
-At North American Recovery, we offer our collectors solid compensation plans, lucrative incentive programs and benefits.
-By providing a single location of operation, we do not have the high operational costs of multi-branch agencies; this allows us to re-invest a higher percentage of revenues to the collection process.
+At North American Recovery, we offer our collectors solid compensation plans, lucrative incentive programs, and extraordinary benefits.
+By providing a single location of operation, we do not have the high operational costs of multi-branch agencies; this allows us to re-invest a higher percentage of revenues in the collection process.
 The result is a tightly controlled, state-of-the-art collection operation.

 When hiring collectors, we look for highly motivated individuals who will thrive in a competitive, professional environment.
 We do not require prior collection experience from potential candidates.
 This may sound odd, but we have developed such a comprehensive training program that it does not matter if someone has prior experience or not.
-After ninety days, we will have our new collectors trained and operating at full speed.
-In fact, it is usually easier to train "green" collectors because they have not developed bad habits from another agency.
-We look for right type of person, one whose personality traits allow them to perform difficult job using our proven professional techniques, which enable them to enjoy long-term success.
+In ninety days, we will have our new collectors trained and operating at full speed.
+In fact, it is usually easier to train "green" collectors because they have not developed bad habits from working for another agency.
+We look for the right type of person, one whose personality traits allow them to perform the difficult job using our proven professional techniques, which enables them to enjoy long-term success.

-Every prospective collector goes through the same four-step interview process (as all of our other employees).
-This process includes a first interview with a department supervisor; a criminal background, a credit, and reference background check; a second interview with a senior manager; and finally, a pre-employment drug test.
-All collectors (and all employees, for that matter) must also pass our FDCPA test before we allowed them to begin performing their job.
+Every prospective collector goes through the same four-step interview process as all of our other employees.
+This process includes a first interview with a department supervisor, a criminal background check, a credit and reference background check, a second interview with a senior manager, and finally, a pre-employment drug test.
+All collectors (and all employees, for that matter) must also pass our FDCPA test before we allow them to begin performing their job.
 We hold re-training classes daily for collectors (weekly for all other employees), and we re-test everyone quarterly.
 We also train and test our collectors on state collection regulations.